Imagine that you’ve just entered an elevator with three other people.

 So, it’ll look like this:

-“Hi, I’m Romeo.
+“Hi, I’m LaTisha.
 I help professional life coaches… gain more clients by using common-sense marketing strategies that doubles their income in less than six months.”

 “Oh, really?
 Tell me more.”

 “Well, I’m a Marketing Consultant.
 And I help my clients optimize their current business processes by looking at how they currently do business and then optimizing those processes.”

 If I’m talking to my ideal client, why would they not want to find out how to work with me if this it what they heard and need.

 And that’s how to use an elevator pitch to attract more clients to your life coaching business!